MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMDriverPackage.md

 ```

 ## DESCRIPTION
-The **Import-CMDriverPackage** cmdlet imports a driver packages to Microsoft System Center Configuration Manager.
+The **Import-CMDriverPackage** cmdlet imports a driver packages to Configuration Manager.
 You can use the [Export-CMDriverPackage](Export-CMDriverPackage.md) cmdlet to export a driver package to a .zip file.

 > [!NOTE]